-- (a) The district superintendent shall be the chief officer and head of the work of the young people's society in his district.
+- (1) The district superintendent shall be the chief officer and head of the work of the youth society in his district.
 He is elected to this office when elected as district superintendent by the annual conference.
-His duties in connection with the young people's society shall be those of a superintendent.
-As such, he shall have the right and privilege of attending any or all meetings, district, zone or local, of the society within the bounds of his district. whether such meetings be devotional services, business meetings, or the official meetings of any group of officers, or of any committee.
-It is also the duty of such district superintendent to advise, counsel or correct in harmony with the provisions of the Manual. - (b) There shall be an officer known as the young people's executive secretary who shall be elected to his office for each conference year by the district youth convention from nominations made by the district council.
-It shall be the duty of the executive secretary to assist the district superintendent in the district work of the Young People's Society and in this manner the district superintendent and the executive secretary shall have charge of the work of such Society within the bounds of the district.
-In the absence of the district superintendent the executive secretary shall be recognized as the supervisor of the district activities of the Young People's Society, provided that all policies and programs proposed or followed by such executive secretary shall have the approval of the district superintendent.
+His duties in connection with the youth society shall be those of a superintendent.
+As such, he shall have the right and privilege of attending any or all meetings, district, zone, or local, of the society within the bounds of his district, whether such meetings be devotional services, business meetings, or the official meetings of any group of officers or of any committee.
+It is also the duty of such district superintendent to advise, counsel, or correct in harmony with the provisions of the Manual. - (2) There shall be an officer known as youth executive secretary who shall be elected to his office for each conference year by the district youth convention from nominations made by the district council.
+It shall be the duty of the executive secretary to assist the district superintendent in the district work of the youth society; and in this manner the district superintendent and the executive secretary shall have charge of the work of such society within the bounds of the district.
+In the absence of the district superintendent the executive secretary shall be recognized as the supervisor of the district activities of the youth society, provided that all policies and programs proposed or followed by such executive secretary shall have the approval of the district superintendent.
 It must also be understood in this connection that in the event of any difference of opinion the decision of the district superintendent shall be final.
-The executive secretary shall also have the duty of receiving and distributing reports of the activities of the Young People's Societies. as well as gathering and distributing other information and literature of interest and value to the Society.
-Such executive secretary shall also, as a supervisor, assist the zone chairmen (in the event such officers as zone chairmen are provided by the District Council).

-(c) There shall be a district treasurer who shall be elected to his office for each conference year by the district youth convention from nominations made by the district council.
+The executive secretary shall also have the duty of receiving and distributing reports of the activities of the youth societies, as well as gathering and distributing other information and literature of interest and value to the society.
+Such executive secretary shall also, as a supervisor, assist the zone chairmen (in the event such officers are provided by the district council). - (3) There shall be a district treasurer who shall be elected to his office for each conference year by the district youth convention from nominations made by the district council.
 It shall be the duty of this officer to receive and disburse all district funds of the society as directed by the society, subject to the approval of the district council.
-He must also keep an accurate record of the same and render accounts to the society and /or/ the district conference as the district council may require.
+He must also keep an accurate record of the same and render accounts to the society and/or the district conference as the district council may require.
 Such accounts shall also be open to the district superintendent and executive secretary at all times.
 Such district treasurer is amenable to the district superintendent and to the district council.